 In this track, students will invent useful objects for the future using the Engineering Design Process as a foundation.
 They will learn how to think like an inventor, draw up a project proposal, prototype, and market their idea.
 From homes to chores, participants will update common objects and tasks to make them future-friendly.
 Moreover, students will learn about significant inventors and inventions in history.

-Students will also read notable “authors of the future,” including Ray Bradbury, Douglas Adams, and Suzanne Collins, while asking the central question, How does past and future experience impact a vision of the future?
-Students will practice advanced principles of effective storytelling as they build their own out-of-this world settings and craft their original narratives.
+Students will also read notable “authors of the future,” including Ray Bradbury, Douglas Adams, and Suzanne Collins while asking the central question, How do past and future experiences impact a vision of the future?
+Students will practice advanced principles of effective storytelling as they build their own out-of-this-world settings and craft their original narratives.

 Highlights & Deliverables:

 Critical thinking about the future, while applying a research-based, analytical historical context builds intellectual curiosity, high level creativity, and keen awareness about contemporary issues facing humanity.
 It is a way for students to think about how rapidly developing technology, environmental degradation, societal evolution and world politics may play out for future generations.
 Future Studies is meant to be an intersection between literature, civics, science, technology, and social science.

 In Reading, students read The Martian Chronicles by Ray Bradbury.
 Through this they explore and analyze a variety of science fiction and real-world pieces, comparing and contrasting common threads and differences in reading and writing about the future, and how that has changed over time.

 In Writing, students will use knowledge of story arcs and character archetypes to craft their own science fiction story over the course of the week.
 This is the capstone project which in the end will be a polished piece that will be read aloud to families.